DurtyFree/gta-v-data-dumps/README.md

 # GTA-V Extracted Data Dumps
 This is a collection of various GTA V data dumps mostly useful for modding &amp; scripting.
 All of these are auto generated and some are enhanced with data from my GTA V researches.

+If you are in search for an easy way to browse those GTA V data ingame, feel free to join my Map Editor Discord: https://discord.gg/hgSutAU

 ## All data up2date as of GTA V update: **v1868 (Online 1.50)**

 ---